Skip to content

 An agent can generate this code directly from a natural-language description of the structure.

-rfx ships a MATERIAL_LIBRARY with pre-validated RF materials.
+rfx ships a MATERIAL_LIBRARY with curated RF materials.
 An agent only needs to pass the name string — no manual lookup of dielectric constants:

 Nameeps_rsigma (S/m)Use case